nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biodegradable:** Pertaining to the ability of chitin nanofibers to decompose naturally in the environment.

-### Expanded Definition and Usage\nChitin nanofibers are increasingly gaining attention for their sustainability and performance characteristics, making them a key component in the development of eco-friendly materials and advanced healthcare solutions.
+### Expanded Definition and Usage:
+Chitin nanofibers are increasingly gaining attention for their sustainability and performance characteristics, making them a key component in the development of eco-friendly materials and advanced healthcare solutions.
 In packaging, they offer a biodegradable alternative to traditional plastics, helping to reduce plastic pollution.
 In medicine, their compatibility with human tissue and antibacterial properties make them suitable for sutures, wound dressings, and scaffolds for tissue engineering.
 Additionally, their high surface area and reactivity make them effective in filtration systems, particularly for removing contaminants from water and air.

 Overall, the versatility and effectiveness of chitin nanofibers in diverse applications underscore their potential as a sustainable solution in material science, healthcare, and environmental protection.